the-macson/tic-tac-toe/contributing.md

 # Reset local `master` branch to match `upstream` repository's `master` branch
 $ git reset --hard upstream/master

-# Push changes to your forked `Algo_Ds_Notes` repo
+# Push changes to your forked `tic-tac-toe` repo
 $ git push origin master
 ```

 ### 5. Ready Steady Go...

-Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/jainaman224/Algo_Ds_Notes/pulls).
+Once you have completed these steps, you are ready to start contributing by checking our `Help Wanted` Issues and creating [pull requests](https://github.com/the-macson/tic-tac-toe/pulls).

 ### 6. Create a new branch :